k-ghazaly/kubernetes/README.md

 This repo contains code,scripts and documents demonistrates kubernetes cluster installation on GCE not using GKE, follwed by multiple tasks as requered in mStakx kubernetes test (level1).

-Prerequisites:
+Enviornment description:

+- Localhost CentOS 7.6
-- Ansible v 2.8
+- Ansible v 2.8.1
-- Python v 2.7
+- Python v 2.7.5
-- gcloud
 - GCP Account
+- gcloud installed
-- kubectl
+- kubectl installed

 Before you start:

-1- Make sure that gcloud is set to use the Google Cloud Platform project you want gcloud config set project <project-id>
+1- Make sure that gcloud is set to use the Google Cloud Platform project you want
+   $ gcloud config set project <project-id>

 2- Make sure you have credentials for GCloud by running gcloud auth login.